Course outline, format of the various days and session, timetable and administration.

 Class Discussion: Consider the pros and cons of different structures centralised v decentralised; aligned by geography or line of business; in-house skills or co-source?

-- The substantial growth in co-source arrangements, way beyond the traditional IT audit space
+- Substantial growth in co-source arrangements, way beyond traditional IT audit space

 - Increased range of co-source providers and their skills base.

-- Increased expectations by Audit Committees as to how specialist skills should be accessed.
+- Increased expectations by Audit Committees as to how to access & use specialist skills.

 - The pros and cons of guest auditors and secondments.